keryell/smecc/README.txt

 - code : the compiler

-- doc : basic user guide
+- doc : some documentation on the project, such as basic user guide and a specification of the SME-C

 - examples : few examples for testing and demos